 Most defense procurement is not subject to the general procurement decrees and regulations; instead, tenders are negotiated on a case-by-case basis.
-For large military projects, there is frequently an offset requirement that is determined on a project-by-project basis.
+For defense sales, U.S. contractors are subject to an offset rate of 40 percent of the total value of the contract and must ensure that at least half of all offsets be direct.